What do companies have to include in the records of processing activities?

-If you are appointed as a Data Protection Officer (DPO) under the Article 37, you are obliged to document the following:
+If you are a data controller, according to GDPR Article 30 you are obliged to document the following:

 - Your company’s name and contact details.

-- If applicable, the name and contact details of any joint DPO-s.
+- If applicable, the name and contact details of Data Protection Officer.

 - The purposes of the processing – why you use personal data (customer management, employment, marketing, sales).